 A: No, she went of her own accord!

 The success of the joke, such as it is, requires being able to interpret [dʒə ˈmeɪkə] as a clipped form of "Did you make her?"
 As I discuss in the post "Pinker's almer mater," Led Zeppelin alluded to this joke by titling a reggae-influenced song, "D'yer Mak'er" (recorded in 1972, released the following year).
 This non-rhotic pronunciation spelling is utterly lost on most (rhotic) American fans, who would likely be puzzled by the original joke anyway.

 David Eddyshaw recalled hearing the "Jamaica" joke in the mid-1960s and suggested it might go all the way back to the music-hall era.
 I did some poking around and discovered a couple of cinematic appearances.
 The first is in the 1955 film "The Colditz Story," about Allied POWs in World War II imprisoned in a German castle.
-The prisoners put on a musical revue, and two of them, played by Ian Carmichael and Richard Wattis, do a comedic routine with well-warmedworn jokes about Venetian blinds and Greek urns.
-Through the magic of YouTube, here is the routine, with the "Jamaica" bit at about 2:15 in the clip:
+The prisoners put on a musical revue, and two of them, played by Ian Carmichael and Richard Wattis, do a comedic routine with well-worn jokes about Venetian blinds and Greek urns.
+Through the magic of YouTube, here is the routine, with the "Jamaica" bit at the end:

 The joke also shows up in "The Young Ones," a 1961 musical starring Cliff Richard.
 It's your basic "let's put on a show" movie in the tradition of Mickey Rooney and Judy Garland, and the "Jamaica" joke is told as part of the aptly titled production number, "What Do You Know We've Got a Show."
 Once again, YouTube comes to the rescue — the joke appears at the 3:00 mark: